James Arnold, Jr.

 How is BCIF different from other local alternative lending institutions?

 BCIF is not intended to compete with other financial institutions already providing microloans.
-BCIF intends to supplement existing financial resources and, in some cases, fill the gaps in access to capital for the Black community.
+BCIF intends to supplement existing financial resources and, in some cases, fill the gaps in access to capital.
 BCIF’s unique characteristics include:

 Are loans given at a certain time of year?